Best Nintendo Switch accessories: push the hybrid console to its limit

 ➖ No wireless support

 For the gamer on a budget, consider the PowerA Nintendo Switch Wired Controller.
-It’s an officially licensed gamepad produced by a reputable third-party manufacturer and offers excellent build quality in spite of its low price point.
+It’s an officially licensed gamepad produced by a reputable third-party manufacturer and offers excellent build quality at a low, low cost.

 PowerA has had to make a few compromises to reach that price.
 For one, this is a wired controller that doesn’t have any Bluetooth support.
 It’s also got a rather plasticky feel about it.
 But all the important parts have been done right, making it a perfectly serviceable controller.
 Spend a few hours with it and all your skepticism will be gone.